-If Standard is selected in the Report Setting field in the report window, you cannot save selections made on the Main or Select tabs in the report window to the Standard report setting.
-The settings made in the report window will revert back to the previous Standard report settings.
-When you click Save, the Save As Report Setting window appears allowing you to save the changes to another report setting name.
+The settings for the standard set of reports included with Sage 100 cannot be modified.
+The settings made in the report window will revert back to the previous Standard settings.
+If you've made changes to the settings, when you click Save, the Save As Report Setting window opens allowing you to save the changes using a different setting name.